creativecommons/cc-legal-tools-app/README.md

 #### Windows

-You must use Windows 10 or 11 with [Windows Subsystem for Linux (WSL2)][wsl2].
+You must use Windows 10 or 11 with Windows Subsystem for Linux (WSL2).
+For installation instructions: see [Install WSL | Microsoft Learn][wsl2].

 Git should be installed within WSL2, using the appropriate Linux installation method.
 For WSL2 Ubuntu, the command is `sudo apt-get install git`.

-Docker Desktop should be installed on Windows itself and integrated with WSL2 as explained in [these instructions][docker-wsl2].
+Docker Desktop should be installed on Windows itself and integrated with WSL2 as explained in [Docker Desktop WSL 2 backend on Windows | Docker Docs][docker-wsl2].
 Unlike Git, you should not install Docker within your WSL2 environment.

 [wsl2]: https://docs.microsoft.com/en-us/windows/wsl/install
 [docker-wsl2]: https://docs.docker.com/desktop/windows/wsl